rjohnson3/awesome-tesla/README.md

  - [TeslaFi](www.teslafi.com) - Incredible wealth of stats for your Tesla.
  - [Teslastics](https://teslastics.com) - Teslastics is a platform to monitorize your Tesla.
+ - [Teslamate](https://github.com/adriankumpf/teslamate) - A self-hosted data logger for your Tesla

 ## News